Flipping Out: Role of Arginine in Hydrophobic Interactions and Biological Formulation Design: Conclusions

-The simultaneous presence of competing direct and indirect effects implies that changes in the chemistry of a protein surface, the addition of co-additives to solution, or differences in sample preparation may cause significant changes in the mechanism of action of arginine.
-A shift towards the direct mechanism risks denaturing native proteins by disrupting electrostatic and hydrogen-bonding interactions.
-Conversely, a shift towards the indirect mechanism may yield stabilization of native proteins through preferential hydration.
-Our results suggest that arginine is uniquely situated for use in formulations due to its potential tunable, context-dependent properties.
+Together, our results suggest that arginine is uniquely situated for use in formulations due to its tunable, context-dependent properties.
 Hence, while arginine may not be considered the universal stabilizer it once was, its balance between direct- and indirect-driven stabilization of hydrophobic interactions solidifies its significance in formulation design.